United States Naval Academy: Admissions requirements

 To be admitted, candidates must be between seventeen and twenty-three years of age upon entrance, unmarried with no children, and of good moral character.
 The current process includes a college application, personality testing, standardized testing, and personal references.
 Candidates for admission must also undergo a physical aptitude test (the CFA or Candidate Fitness Assessment [formerly the Physical Readiness Examination]) as well as a complete physical exam including a separate visual acuity test to be eligible for appointment.
 A medical waiver will automatically be sought on behalf of candidates with less than 20/20 vision, as well as a range of other injuries or illnesses.
 The physical aptitude test is most often administered by a high school physical education teacher or sports team coach.

 A small number of international students, usually from smaller allied or friendly countries, are admitted into each class.
 (International students from larger allies, such as France and the United Kingdom, typically come as shorter-term exchange students from their national naval colleges or academies.)
 The Class of 2025 includes 16 international students from: Egypt (1), Fiji (1), Ghana (1), Indonesia (2), Jordan (1), Malaysia (1), Maldives (1), Peru (1), Philippines (2), Sri Lanka (1), Taiwan (1), Thailand (1), and Tunisia (2).

 Seven second class cadets each from West Point, the Air Force Academy, and the Coast Guard Academy, spend a fall semester at Annapolis.
 The same applies for midshipmen exchanged out to those academies at the same time.
 The exchange process is competitive.

-Since Fall 2020, transgender people are banned from attending the Academy.